ben-manning/express-node-mongoose-lab/README.md

 We’ve spent a lot of time this week writing apps with Node and Express from scratch, so let's get some more [reps](http://www.livestrong.com/article/153380-definition-of-reps-sets/) and build out an app that includes all of what we've learned.
 Remember, practice will make you better; this is why we’re having you repeat these steps, over and over again.

 For this lab, we want you to get creative: create your own API with RESTful resources and connect your API to Mongo.
-In the solution code provided, we've used the `Candy` resource from Tuesday's *Bulding Express Routes Lab* as inspiration, but remember, you'll be building something with a different theme. *Kitties*, *puppies*, *car parts* - **you name it!** The world is your oyster so have fun and pick a theme you'll have fun with!
+In the solution code provided, we've used a `Song` resource as inspiration, but remember, you'll be building something with a different theme. *Kitties*, *puppies*, *car parts* - **you name it!** The world is your oyster so have fun and pick a theme you'll have fun with!

-You're going to use Mongoose to create a schema for your model, as you've already done - again, think back to the Animals app.
+You're going to use Mongoose to create a schema for your model, as you've already done - again, think back to the Cars app.
 As a **bonus challenge**, we want you to try and to create a schema that incorporates embedded and/or referenced documents.

 ## Exercise